Interest rate forecast and predictions for 2026

 Last year, variable rate borrowers were offered a measure of reprieve when the Reserve Bank of Australia cut the cash rate three times, but it seems that the era of cuts is well and truly over.

-With inflation once again on the rise, the RBA hiked the cash rate at its February 2026 meeting, and with fresh uncertainty thanks to the ongoing conflict in the Middle East, another rise seems imminent.
+With inflation once again on the rise, the RBA hiked the cash rate at its February 2026 meeting, and again in March.
+With fresh uncertainty thanks to the ongoing conflict in the Middle East, at least one more rise seems imminent.

 Will Australians see rate cuts in 2026?